Providing cura personalis through a university-wide coordinated effort

 Use for: Reporting student conflict(s) and/or alleged student misconduct.

-Important note: All reports will be reviewed by university staff and, where potential violations of the Community Standards are found, staff will follow up on the report.
+Important note: All reports will be reviewed by university staff and, where potential violations are found, staff will follow up on the report.
 Although a person submitting a report is not required to provide any personal information, we highly recommend that you provide, at a minimum, an email address where you could be contacted.
 This is especially important if there are follow-up questions or responses that may be important or necessary.
 If a reporter fails to provide any identifying or contact information, it may limit the University's ability to look into or fully respond to a situation.
 The privacy of the person making a report, along with the contents of the complaint, will be maintained to the extent that the university conduct process allows.

 Use for: When you do not know where to refer a student concern.

-Important note: All referrals will be addressed by a DOS staff member, but if a student is in crisis or imminent risk of harm, please call Campus Safety first at 773.508.SAFE (773.508.7233).
+Important note: All referrals will be addressed by a DOS staff member, but if a student is in crisis or at imminent risk of harm, please call Campus Safety first at 773.508.SAFE (773.508.7233).